-There are three main classifications of information maintained by customer relationship management systems:
+Generally, there are three main classifications of information maintained in a CRM:

-- Customer Information: The basic demographic makeup of consumers and clients.
-Customer information includes everything from names, addresses, and emails to ages, geographic locations, and even an individual’s likes and interests shared publicly on social media, which you can funnel into tailored customer profiles within a CRM system.
+Customer information comprises the demographic details of customers.
+This includes everything from names, addresses, emails, ages, locations, and even an individual’s likes and interests shared publicly on social media.
+All of these valuable details can be further used to create tailored customer profiles to increase campaign success.

-- Transaction Information: A customer’s or group of customers’ sales history.
-Transaction information covers things like past purchases, online shopping cart history, cart abandonment rates, website visits, and unique product or service page visits.
+Transaction information covers customers’ sales history, such as past purchases, shopping cart history, cart abandonment rates, and website visits.
 Transaction information helps you identify how, when, and where customers are going to purchase your products or services, as well as which goods appeal most to them.

-- Marketing Campaign Information: Your sales campaign and marketing metrics.
-Integrated with customer and transaction information, your CRM software can help you create, employ and maintain more strategic digital marketing campaigns.
-You learn where to deploy online ads and promotions exactly where they’ll draw the most traffic, nurture the most leads and ultimately create the most sales.
+A CRM can also track and store your campaign performance.
+This will help you learn where to deploy online ads and promotions, exactly where they’ll draw the most traffic, nurture the most leads, and ultimately create the most sales.

 Think of CRM as your company’s own personal research assistant.
-Only this research assistant is:
+Only this research assistant is typically:

-- Online, typically housed in the cloud so employees can access insights anytime, from anywhere
+- Online – housed in the cloud so users can access the data anytime, from anywhere.

-- Multifaceted, able to categorize and generate reports on numerous topics and data fields for dozens of business applications
+- Multifaceted – able to store and categorize various data points, as well as generate reports on numerous topics and data fields for dozens of business applications.

 What Does a CRM System Do?

-Consider the three main CRM data categories described earlier — customer, transaction, and marketing campaign information.
-Those three categories provide the outline of what CRM systems can do for businesses — the information they streamline, the tasks they simplify, the money they save, and the solutions they illuminate:
+The three main CRM data categories described earlier provide the outline of the roles of CRM systems for a business — the information they streamline, the tasks they simplify, the money they save, and the solutions they illuminate:

 1. Customer Information

 Customer information makes up the building blocks for unique demographic profiles and personalized interactions with target groups.
-Businesses with the most quality customer data leverage a competitive advantage.
-Because of their CRM software, they know who their target customers are, and they have an accurate picture of that target customer’s lifestyle.
-Companies with this kind of consumer clarity can then better speak to and connect with that lifestyle, positioning their products and services to speak directly to it.
+Businesses with the most quality customer data will have a competitive advantage.

-- Preferred mode of contact, such as print, email, and text messages
+- Preferred mode of contact – e.g., print, email, and social media outreach

-- Consumer likes, hobbies and interests to understand what makes someone tick
+- Consumer interests – to understand what makes someone tick

 2. Transaction Information

-Transactions refer to any time an individual has a product or service-related contact with your business.
 Typically captured at a point of purchase, a CRM system automatically keeps track of all sales touchpoints.
-Organizations can use this information to build more strategic customer segments or profiles, which then serve as the backbone for improved sales funnels and overall marketing plans.
+Organizations can use this data to build more strategic customer segments or profiles, which then serve as the backbone for improved sales funnels and overall marketing plans.

 Transaction information includes: